-An unsecured personal loan can mean the difference between paying off high interest debt or helping to make things right at a time when you can least afford for things to go wrong.
-An unsecured loan is approved based on factors like your credit score, your ability to repay, credit history, and, possibly, job stability.
-These loans don’t require collateral in exchange for the loan.
-Before you apply for a personal loan, it’s important to get familiar with the four key parts of the application.
+A personal loan can be the lifeline you need to pay off high-interest debt or help to make things right at a time when you can least afford for things to go wrong.
+Before you apply, it’s important to get familiar with the key parts of the loan application.

 Are you borrowing at a price you can afford?
-If not, it’s okay to search for a better rate.
-You may even have to reexamine your loan request: is it based on a real need such as a financial emergency or a want (e.g. pay down debt).
+If not, it’s OK to search for a better rate.
+You may even have to re-examine your loan request: Is it based on a real need such as a financial emergency, or a want (e.g., pay down debt)?

-While the interest rate is an important part of any loan, you’ll also need to know and understand the terms offered to you.
-A closed-end, unsecured loan will have a specific start and end time for paying back the funds.
-Again, this is where you’ll need to consider if you’re able to meet those terms, if another loan type is better for you, or if maybe now is not a good time to take on more debt.
+While the interest rate is an important part of any loan, you also need to know and understand the terms offered.
+A closed-end loan will have a specific start and end time for paying back the funds.
+Again, this is where you need to consider if you’re able to meet those terms, if another loan type is better for you, or if maybe now is not a good time to take on more debt.

 Whatever your reason for applying for a loan, take time to understand all aspects of the application.

 Subject to approval.
 APR = Annual Percentage Rate.
 Open-End Signature Personal Loans have variable rates and are available for LGFCU members residing in NC, SC, GA, TN and VA.
 Variable rate is subject to change quarterly and is based on the 26-week Treasury Bill.
 The APR cannot increase by more than 1% each quarter over the previous quarter and cannot exceed 18%.

 HELOCs are subject to approval, are available for properties located in NC, SC, GA or VA, and are not available for manufactured homes.
 Members must reside in NC or bordering states to be eligible.